Everything A Parent Needs to Know About Growing Pains

 How to Help

 Parents are given few to no options for treatment.
-Typically, massaging the legs and the use of pain killers are the only suggestions.
-Parents are told this is normal during the growth process and it will pass.
-This is not the answer.
 In the moment, massaging may be the only immediate form of comfort.

-What you can try: Arnica gel and pellets: Arnica Montana, a plant native to mountainous areas of Europe and North America, has been used for centuries to treat a variety of pain.
-In 2007, research proved that arnica worked as well as ibuprofen.
+Arnica gel and pellets: Arnica Montana, a plant native to mountainous areas of Europe and North America, has been used for centuries to treat a variety of pain.
+Research shows that arnica works as well as ibuprofen.

-Chiropractic Care: Improving the alignment and mobility of the joints of the pelvis and lower extremities can eliminate growing pains.
-Many times growing pains can be attributed to biomechanical issues early in development.
-Vertebral Subluxations may be behind the pain.
+Chiropractic Care: Improving the alignment and mobility of the joints of the pelvis and lower extremities can eliminate these pains.
 Research shows that Spinal manipulative therapy (SMT) has been an effective way to eliminate growing pains!

 Vitamin D: A recent study found that only 6% of children who suffered from growing pains had adequate levels of vitamin D. Another study examined the relationship of supplementing affected children with Vitamin D over a three month timeframe.
 Amazingly, the pain resolved completely in most of the children, while others experienced a significant reduction in symptoms.